 How is pneumonia treated?

 Children should not take cough suppressants containing codeine or dextromethorphan because coughing helps clear the mucus resulting from the pneumonia.
-(Also, unless otherwise recommended by the child’s health care provider, parents should never give cough and cold medicines to children under 4 years of age.
-Read more about the risks of cough medications here.)
+Also, unless otherwise recommended by the child’s health care provider, parents should never give cough and cold medicines to children under 4 years of age.

 How can pneumonia be prevented?

-Though you’ve likely heard well-meaning parents tell children to ”button up” during winter months to avoid “catching pneumonia,” rest assured—your child’s chances of catching pneumonia have nothing to do with his attire.
-There are steps parents can take, however, to reduce their child’s risk for pneumonia:
+Though you’ve likely heard well-meaning parents tell children to ”button up” during winter months to avoid “catching pneumonia,” rest assured that your child’s chances of catching pneumonia have nothing to do with his attire.
+Here are some steps parents can take to reduce their child’s risk for pneumonia:

 When should I call the doctor?